 I bought two bags at The Home Depot.
 I really like the look . . .
 Repeat the same steps for the sides of the tool box and you are done.

 TIP: Line the inside with some plastic cups for compartmental storage for crayons, markers, colored pencils, blue sticks etc. This tote is also great for holding various Mod Podge jars.
 Makes for a nice craft case for the crafter on the go!

-You can also place some books in the tool box.
-Then it acts as a special keepsake for a child's room!
-I really like the way this came out.
-And the stainless steel washers add a special touch to this tool box caddy.
+The stainless steel washers add a special touch to this tool box caddy.
 Who was it that said “One man's trash is another man's treasure?”
 They were definitely right!
 Let me know what you think in the comments.